dotnet/docs/docs/machine-learning/how-to-guides/load-data-ml-net.md

 ## Load data from a relational database

 > [!NOTE]
 > DatabaseLoader is currently in preview.
-It can be used by referencing Microsoft.ML.Experimental and System.Data NuGet packages.
+It can be used by referencing [Microsoft.ML.Experimental](https://www.nuget.org/packages/Microsoft.ML.Experimental/0.16.0-preview) and [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient/4.6.1) NuGet packages.

-ML.NET support loading data from a variaety of relational databases supported by `System.Data` that include SQL Server, Azure SQL Database, Oracle, SQLite, PostgreSQL, Progress, IBM DB2, and many more.
+ML.NET support loading data from a variety of relational databases supported by [`System.Data`](xref:System.Data) that include SQL Server, Azure SQL Database, Oracle, SQLite, PostgreSQL, Progress, IBM DB2, and many more.

 Given a database with a table named `House` and the following schema: